U.S. Stocks Rise After Volatile Week

 -- Volatility index pulls back

-U.S. stocks jumped Monday, putting the S&P 500 on course for its biggest one-day gain in months.
+The S&P 500 posted its biggest one-day gain since April, the latest sign of resilience in a stock market that has climbed to repeated highs this year.

-The moves marked a turnaround from last week, when geopolitical tensions and a string of disappointing corporate reports sent the S&P 500 and Dow Jones Industrial Average to their steepest weekly declines since March.
+A solid quarter of corporate earnings around the world, stronger-than-expected economic growth in Japan and lessened fears of conflict between North Korea and the U.S. helped stocks rise Monday, some traders and investors said.

-The swings punctured what had been a streak of largely listless trading for the stock market.
-Yet solid corporate earnings, stronger-than-expected economic data from Japan, and some easing of fears of conflict between North Korea and the U.S. helped stocks climb again Monday, traders and investors said.
+The day's moves also reflected investors' tendency this year to buy stocks following pullbacks, some analysts said.
+That has helped limit both the scale and duration of selloffs in recent months, keeping major indexes near their all-time highs.

 Continue Reading Below